Ever wondered why nitro cold brew looks like a stout, tastes naturally sweet, and kicks harder than your average iced coffee?

 Is there a simple explanation, or do you need a chemistry background to understand terms like “deprotonated acid,” “radical scavenging capacity,” and “CQA isomer concentrations?”
 Not really.

-There is less acid in nitro because hot brew methods extract more acids from the beans.
+Nitro has less acid because hot brew methods extract more acids from the beans.
 These acids could be responsible for the increased levels of antioxidants in hot coffee.

-However, these deprotonated acids also remove more acid from the beans, and the acid becomes part of the coffee you drink.
+However, these deprotonated acids also remove more acid from the beans, which becomes part of the coffee you drink.

 Since cold brew leaves more acid in the beans, it is less acidic.

-Although there are some health benefits for antioxidant-rich coffees, the drink also comes with some risks.
+Although there are some health benefits to antioxidant-rich coffees, the drink also comes with some risks.

 Final thoughts